Remada

-Remada (رمادة) is a town in Tunisia, close to the border with Libya.
+Remada (رمادة) is a municipality in Tunisia, close to the border with Libya.
 It is located at around 32°18′22″N 10°22′56″E. Remada was built as a garrison town by the French and is today home to a Tunisian military base.

 During the First World War, the French occupied the city and built houses for their soldiers.